-PETA and other stakeholders have criticized many aspects of the program, such as a failure to adequately validate many of the Tier 1 assays.
-Validation is a process in which a test method is evaluated to determine whether the information that it produces is reliable, reproducible, and relevant to humans.
-Test-method validation is a prerequisite for good science, and in the case of the EDSP, it is also required by law.
+PETA and other stakeholders have criticized many aspects of the program, including a failure to validate adequately many of the Tier 1 and Tier 2 tests.
+Validation is a process through which a test method is evaluated to determine whether the information that it produces is reliable, reproducible, and relevant to humans.
+Test-method validation is a prerequisite for sound science, and in the case of the EDSP, it is also required by law.
 The Food Quality Protection Act of 1996 states that only appropriate validated test systems can be used in the program.
 Interestingly, prior to the EDSP, only non-animal tests were required to undergo validation.
 (The dozens of animal tests that have been used for decades were never properly validated.)

 How Has PETA Responded to the Program?

 After the scope of the EDSP was significantly expanded, PETA filed a legal petition in 2005 calling on the EPA to limit the scope to an assessment of effects in humans, as specified by the 1996 law.
 Unfortunately, the lawsuit was unsuccessful because of the court’s determination that PETA lacked the legal standing to initiate the lawsuit.